epfl-ada/ada-2023-project-patterndetectives/webstory.md

 - Rank percentile : Movies undergo a rating-based ranking, and to distinguish them within the same rating category, the movie boasting the highest revenue is deemed more successful, securing a superior rank.
 The rankings are subsequently normalized to obtain a rank percentile ranging between 0 and 1.
 - Actor score : the average of the rank percentile of the actor top 5 movies.

+Let's now try to compare the movies ranking and their actors score.
+We are making the hypothesis that some actors have an unobservable quality that would make their film successful.

 | Actor_name         |   Actor_score |
 |:-------------------|--------------:|
 | John Rhys-Davies   |      0.997549 |